rclone/rclone/docs/content/azureblob.md

 chunks only have an MD5 if the source remote was capable of MD5 hashes, eg the local disk.

+### Authenticating with Azure Blob Storage

+Rclone has 3 ways of authenticating with Azure Blob Storage:

+#### Account and Key

+This is the most straight forward and least flexible way.
+Just fill in the `account` and `key` lines and leave the rest blank.

+#### Connection string

+This supports all the possible connection string variants.
+Leave `account`, `key` and `sas_url` blank and put the connection string into the `connection_string` configuration parameter.

+Use this method if using an account level SAS; the Azure Portal shows connection strings you can cut and paste.

+#### SAS URL

+This only for a container level SAS URL - it does not work with an account level SAS URL.
+For account level SAS use the connection string method.

+To use it leave `account`, `key` and `connection_string` blank and fill in `sas_url`.

+To get a container level SAS URL right click on a container in the Azure Blob explorer in the Azure portal.

+You will only be able to use the container specified in the SAS URL with rclone, eg

+    rclone ls azureblob:container

+However these will not work

+    rclone lsd azureblob:
+    rclone ls azureblob:othercontainer

+This would be useful for temporarily allowing third parties access to a single container or putting credentials into an untrusted environment.

 ### Multipart uploads ###

 Rclone supports multipart uploads with Azure Blob storage.
 Files